Is Justin Bieber Trying To Win Back Selena Gomez? Her Mom May Not Be Happy

 Weeks after Justin Bieber dissed his fellow musician by saying his music was “whack,” a report has suggested that the “Cold Water” singer may be attempting to lure Selena Gomez back to him with a shirtless selfie on his recently re-booted Instagram page.

-On February 9, Life & Style magazine revealed that Justin Bieber had returned to social media after a 6-month hiatus, which began after his highly-publicized feud with Selena Gomez.
+On February 9, Life & Style magazine revealed that Justin Bieber had returned to social media after a six-month hiatus, which began after his highly-publicized feud with Selena Gomez.
 The outlet also pointed out that the timing of Bieber’s return couldn’t have come at a more perfect time and claimed Gomez’s relationship with The Weeknd was “in trouble.”

 Selena Gomez and The Weeknd went public with their relationship in Santa Monica, California one month ago and have been seen together in Los Angeles and Italy in the weeks since.

 Selena Gomez and Justin Bieber dated exclusively from 2010 to 2012 and have kept in touch for years.
 In fact, less than one year ago, Selena Gomez was seen in the audience at one of her ex-boyfriend’s Purpose World Tour shows.
-Although they weren’t dating at the time, Selena Gomez and Justin Bieber had hinted at the possibility of a reunion when they engaged in a flirty exchange on Instagram days prior to her concert visit.
+Although they weren’t dating at the time, Selena Gomez and Justin Bieber had hinted at the possibility of a reunion when they engaged in a flirty exchange on Instagram days prior to her concert visit in Los Angeles.

 Following Selena Gomez and Justin Bieber’s Instagram flirtation, rumors linked Bieber to a number of other women, including Kourtney Kardashian and Nicola Peltz, and in August of last year, he went public with Sofia Richie.